fukuoka-school-council/fsc-webpage/README.md

 ## 📊 Internationalization

-The website supports both English and Japanese languages through a custom i18n implementation.
-Language detection is automatic based on browser preferences.
+The website supports both English (en) and Japanese (jp) languages through a custom i18n implementation.
+The default locale is Japanese, and language detection is automatic based on browser preferences.

 ### Adding New Translations
 1. Update the locale files in `src/locales/`